PawelCentkowski/QUIZ-GAME/README.md

 # QUIZ-GAME
-Simple quiz game in python for IT classes
+📋Simple quiz game in python for IT classes

-in progress...